Sergey Vyazmitinov

+Biography

 He descended from the ancient noble landowner's family of Ruthenian origin, known from the end of the 15th century.
 On 22 June 1759 he was recorded as corporal into the Observational Corps, but started service only on 21 December 1761 as ensign of Ukrainian Narodnoe Opolcheniye Corps.
 In 1762 he was moved into Manezh Company (Манежная рота).

-During the Russo-Turkish War, 1768-1774 he was aide-de-camp of the Vice President of the War Collegium Count Zakhar Chernyshev, from 1770 he was a generals-auditor-lieutenants in the rank of premier-major, manager of the affairs of the march office of Chernyshev (from October 1771 of Count Peter Rumyantsev-Zadunaysky).
-In 1777 he was promoted to Colonel and was appointed as the commander of Astrakhan infantry regiment.
+During the Russo-Turkish War, 1768–1774 he was aide-de-camp of the Vice President of the War Collegium Count Zakhar Chernyshev, from 1770 he was a generals-auditor-lieutenants in the rank of premier-major, manager of the affairs of the march office of Chernyshev (from October 1771 of Count Peter Rumyantsev-Zadunaysky).
+In 1777 he was promoted to colonel and was appointed as the commander of Astrakhan infantry regiment.

-On 22 September 1786 he obtained the rank of Major General and became the commander of the Astrakhan grenadier regiment for whose formation he was chiefly responsible.
-During Russo-Turkish War, 1787-1792 he commanded joined forces of the chasseurs and grenadiers battalions and participated in the taking of Khotin, Akkerman and Bendery.
+On 22 September 1786 he obtained the rank of major general and became the commander of the Astrakhan grenadier regiment for whose formation he was chiefly responsible.
+During Russo-Turkish War, 1787–1792 he commanded joined forces of the chasseurs and grenadiers battalions and participated in the taking of Khotin, Akkerman and Bendery.

 From 1 March 1790 Vyazmyatinov was the ruler of Mogilev's deputy and the commander of Belarusian chasseur Corps.
 On 2 September 1793 he was promoted to lieutenant-general, from 4 March 1794 Senator.
 In September 1794 he was appointed acting Governor General of Simbirsk and Ufa.